Is Employee Turnover What You Think It Is?

 Staff turnover, often referred to in terms of a ‘turnover rate,’ specifies the level of personnel movement in a company.
 This can include both employees leaving the company as well as internal and employee-initiated transfers.
 For this reason, the perspective from which you calculate employee turnover is critical.

 Calculating the turnover rate for individual departments is just as important as considering the company as a whole.
 For example, a high employee turnover rate in a single large department may be a sign of poor management.
-If a company’s turnover, natural fluctuation aside, is above average, the cause may be the behavior of the company toward its employees.
+If a company’s turnover, natural fluctuation aside, is above average, the cause may be the behaviour of the company toward its employees.

 Download this helpful template to help you calculate your own turnover rate today